The Indonesian Embassy in Fiji says West Papua is an internal matter for Indonesia and others should not interfere.

 Its comments come after the Fiji Women's Crisis Centre was asked by Fiji police during the weekend to remove a banner displaying the words 'Free West Papua'.

 The embassy has since provided a statement to the Fiji Times, saying it saw the banner and informed the Ministry of Foreign Affairs and International Co-operation of Fiji.

-The centre's co-ordinator, Shamima Ali, told Amelia Langford the centre may have taken the banner down but it still made its point.
+Shamima Ali says the centre has now taken the banner down but it has made its point.